Provides an Event loop.

 {

-custom_event_t *custom_event = (custom_event_t *)event;
+custom_event_t *custom_event = (custom_event_t *)

 printf("triggered custom event with text: \"%s\"\n", custom_event->text);